 When you go camping for the weekend, isn’t it a great feeling to plug into shore power and not have to worry about an electric bill?
 At one point or another, part-timers come to this realization and quietly smile to themselves.
-During the camping season, they crank up their RV air conditioners without thinking about insulation or their travel trailer’s insulation R-value.
+During the camping season, they crank up their RV air conditioners without considering RV insulation or R-value.

 For full-timers, it’s a different experience.
-A lot of these RVers are required to pay for electric service on a monthly basis.
-Unless you have a solar system that can feed your A/C’s appetite, over half of your electric bill is consumed just on climate-control.
+A lot of these RVers are required to pay for electric service monthly.
+Unless you have a solar system that can feed your A/C’s appetite, over half of your electric bill is consumed just by climate control.

-Understanding how insulation works is the key to reducing your climate-control costs.
-In order to do that, we’ll explain how insulation works and what R-value means.
+Understanding how RV insulation works is the key to reducing your climate-control costs.
+To do that, we’ll explain how insulation works and what R-value means.
 With this key knowledge, you’ll become a master RVer who can beat the summer heat and live like royalty in the coldest of winters.

 If you remember Peter Sellers as Inspector Clouseau, you’ll remember the Pink Panther Owens Corning commercials of the 1980s and 1990s.
-Owens Corning recommended you should have at least a 12-inch layer of their R-25 insulation to properly protect your home.
+Owens Corning recommended that you have at least a 12-inch layer of their R-25 insulation to protect your home properly.
 Unless you owned a set of Encyclopedia Brittanica, you had to assume it was a good rating.

 In our physical world, heat always moves towards cold.
 It does this until the temperature is balanced.
 The key to R-value is minimizing the thermal conductivity of insulating materials.

-To translate all of this in to “RV Speak,” R-value is a measurement used for insulation.
+To translate all of this into “RV Speak,” R-value is a measurement used for insulation.
 The higher the number, the better your coach retains/resists heat.
-The R-value of air is R-1, while a thick layer of densely packed fiberglass can have an R-value of R-25.
+The R-value of air is R-1, while a thick layer of densely packed fiberglass batt can have an R-value of R-25.

-All of us would love to have R-25 values on our RVs, but the technology isn’t there yet.
-Most RV manufacturers use a dense polyfoam block foam insulation that ranges between R-5 to R-7 in their RV sidewalls.
+We would love to have R-25 values on our RVs, but the technology isn’t there yet.
+Most RV manufacturers use dense polyfoam block foam insulation that ranges between R-5 to R-7 in their RV sidewalls.
 All-season/four-season travel trailers increase their insulation depending on the RV maker.

-The purpose of insulation is to prevent or at least minimize the heat transfer to the colder temperature.
+Insulation aims to prevent or minimize heat transfer to the colder temperature.
 In the summer, think of the outside air as that invading medieval army trying to break into your castle with a battering ram at your castle gates.
-The R-value would be the strength of your gate (insulation) keeping the invaders out.
+The R-value would be the strength of your gate (insulation), keeping the invaders out.

 The DOE’s definition of R-Value talks about resistance to the conductivity of heat flow.
 There are actually three different ways insulation works, two of which create R-Value.

 - Convection: Heat circulates air as it transfers to colder temperatures.
-According to master home builder Bob Vila, you want to contain a layer of air near a source of heat, allowing the heat to transfer throughout the space.
+According to master home builder Bob Vila, you want to contain a layer of air near a heat source, allowing the heat to transfer throughout the space.
 Using Bob’s definition, your insulation’s R-value keeps the convection effect inside your RV, dissipating the heat (or air conditioning) within the coach instead of leaching outside.

 - Radiation: Radiant heat (like the sun) travels in a straight line and warms anything solid in its path that absorbs energy.
 Using reflective air bubble sheeting on your windows and doors doesn’t increase your R-value directly.
 It does reflect ultraviolet radiation and other radiant heat sources from transferring inside.

-Other Ways to Enhance the R-Value of Your Camper
+Other Ways to Enhance the R-Value of Your RV